ACROSS-Lab/GAMA-Code-Generator/README.md

 pip install -r requirements.txt
 ```
 > [!NOTE]
-> - We suggest setting up an environment to successfully complete this project, including fine-tuning the model with your own datasets and formatting it to GGUF format for building a web/app product.
+> - We suggest setting up an environment to successfully complete this whole project, including fine-tuning the model with your own datasets and formatting it to GGUF format for building a web/app product.
 > - Each part of the project will require installation of multiple libraries, and there may be conflicts between them.
 > - Using environments will get rid of confliction between libraries.
 #### 4. Run inference on your local machine
+`bash
+python \path\to\
+`